viamrobotics/docs/docs/getting-started/_index.md

 ## Robots

 A *robot* in Viam is a computer running the Viam platform along with the hardware the computer controls.
-The term component describes a piece of hardware that a computer controlls, like an arm or a motor.
+The term component describes a piece of hardware that a computer controls, like an arm or a motor.

 Robots can be small and simple or very complex.
 An IOT sensor is a robot.